 - Total funding budget no more than 6 million euros

 PI of the project must be a researcher with a doctoral degree or at the professor or docent level.
-Funding can be applied for by consortia composed of two or several research teams from one or several research organisations.
+The funding can be applied for by both individual research teams and consortia composed of two or several research teams.

 Before you log in to the online services (SARA) to fill in the application, make sure to carefully read the call text below as well as the Read more section (top right), especially the terms and conditions.
 In the event of inconsistencies between the call text and the terms and conditions (general conditions and guidelines for use of the funding), the text contained in the terms and conditions takes precedence.